-INSTRUCTOR: Dr. B. Galenza PHONE: 780-539-2994
+INSTRUCTOR: Dr. Bruce Galenza PHONE: 780-539-2994 (he/him) OFFICE: C403 E-MAIL: bgalenza@nwpolytech.ca OFFICE HOURS: Mon, Wed 10:00 to 11:30.
+Fri 8:00 to 10:00

-(he/him)

-OFFICE: C-403 EMAIL: bgalenza@nwpolytech.ca

-OFFICE HOURS: Tues, Thurs, 10:00 to 11:30, Mon, Wed, 11:30 - 12:00.
-Almost always available by email.

-CALENDAR DESCRIPTION: This course, subtitled Critical Thinking About Human Behaviour, is designed as an introductory course in quantitative research methods and statistics in psychology.
+CALENDAR DESCRIPTION: This course is designed as an introductory course in quantitative research methods and statistics in psychology.
 Its primary goal is to direct students' development in critical thinking skills.
-Students will be able to make independent judgments and decisions based on reason and evidence as opposed to authority, tradition, or opinion.
+Students will be able to make independent judgments and decisions based on reason and evidence as opposed to authority, tradition or opinion.
 The course will cover topics such as using objective measurement-based and inferential research strategies to develop hypotheses, designing appropriate data collection tools, analyzing and interpreting descriptive and inferential statistical results, and writing research reports and proposals.
-It is directed at both the consumer and producer of psychological research.

-PREREQUISITE(S)/COREQUISITE: PY1050 and PY2110 or ST1510
+PREREQUISITE(S)/COREQUISITE: Complete all of the following